Australia national rugby union team: Coaching staff

+Coaches

 Prior to 1982, Australia did not select coaches as long-term appointments.
 Managers were appointed to handle the logistics of overseas tours and the assistant manager often doubled as the coach for the duration of the trip.
 Sometimes the team captain filled the Australian coaching role, particularly for home tests since the IRB had ruled that home teams could not be assembled until three days before a test match.